East Sussex Finescale

 As my current layout (Ewhurst Green) progresses there has been a significant number of running sessions thereon as friends bring their models to run.
-Indeed, unless stated otherwise all the locomotives featured are visitors; even the Metro-Cammell Pullman set was a visitor - albeit have taken ‘residence’ since 2015!
+Indeed, unless stated otherwise all the locomotives featured are visitors; even the Metro-Cammell Pullman set was a visitor - albeit had been in residence between 2015 and 2019!
 Some of these friends are still building their layouts; others want the opportunity to run full-length trains on somebody else’s metals (i.e. mine).

 With layout construction ongoing, the vantage points for photographs are currently limited (so apologies here).
 But these will increase with time – currently layout wiring is a priority as only then can the trackwork be fully tested before more scenery can be added!

 Typically, these running sessions start with an excellent lunch at ‘our’ nearby beachfront café; which is just a very short distance away!